• Skip to primary navigation

 You might also like: Questions for couples.

-But none of these questions are quite right if you’re feeling like you’ve lost that loving feeling… even if it’s just a little.
+But these categories of questions aren’t quite right when you feel like you’ve lost that loving feeling… even if it’s just a little.

 Before you start asking these questions, however, here’s a few things to keep in mind.

 These questions are not a checklist to be raced through in one sitting.
-Take your time to ask each one, and really listen to the answer before you offer up your own response.
+Think about taking your time to ask each one, and really listen to the answer before you offer up your own response.

-In addition, leave your defensiveness at the door.
+In addition, try to leave your defensiveness at the door.

 A long time ago, someone said to me that we only react to things we believe to be true about ourselves.
 Remember that before you tell them why they are wrong.

-These questions are designed to help you reconnect, so it makes sense that you’re not on your phone or computer, doing some other task, or watching something on Netflix when you’re asking them.
+These questions are designed to help you reconnect, so it makes sense that you’re not on your phone or computer, doing some other task, or watching Netflix when you’re asking them.

 Be present.